Update a single device

 Retrieving an update via Direct Device Integration API comprises at least four steps:

-2.1: Poll for Updates
+2.1: Poll for updates

 A device connected to Bosch IoT Rollouts via DDI usually polls its resource in a configured time interval.
-Once a Distribution Set is assigned to that device, the response contains a link to the update (deploymentBase).
+Once a distribution set is assigned to that device, the response contains a link to the update (deploymentBase).

 $ curl